trolit/itvault/README.md

+## About

-`itvault` is utility to **store source code knowledge** (what each part of code is used for).
+itvault is utility to **store source code knowledge** (what each part of code is used for).
 It relies on simple mechanism - coloring file content.
 In short, user defines blueprints that represent elements used to mark code.
 Such coloring not only keeps knowledge of code but allows to **generate new project base with only selected blueprints**.

 > Please note that this app is not completed (but is in advanced stage).
 If you would like to use it I'd suggest to take backend and create own frontend (client) or just take parts that interest you 🤔